 The Issue with EHRs

 Electronic health records are supposed to be intuitive and help reduce administrative responsibilities while never interrupting or interfering with the patient’s relationship with their caring physician.
-But, in order to access them, a physician’s office or hospital must have an IT department that has integrated into the system, must be secured and must be dedicated to efficiency as well.
+But, to access them, a physician’s office or hospital must have an IT department that has integrated into the system, must be secured, and must be dedicated to efficiency as well.

 EHRs are seeing a whole new host of challenges and in some ways, they are contributing to more medical errors.
 Some of the ways EHRs are falling short when it comes to protecting patients include:

-- They are not being reviewed anyway.
+They are not being reviewed anyway.
 Under the Meaningful Use guidelines created as part of the EHR system, physicians are supposed to review medication lists with 50 percent of their patients to ensure EHR accuracy.
-This includes herbal supplements, over-the-counter medications and even prescriptions.
-More than 60 percent of patient medical records contain errors of additions, omissions, etc. If a physician doesn’t review these records prior to ordering more prescription medications or suggesting treatments, a patient could suffer.
+This includes herbal supplements, over-the-counter medications, and even prescriptions.
+More than 60 percent of patient medical records contain errors of additions, omissions, etc. If a physician doesn’t review these records before ordering more prescription medications or suggesting treatments, a patient could suffer.

-- Incorrect medications are often listed in EHRs.
-Unfortunately, there are incorrect medications or inaccurate diagnoses listed in patient EHRs all of the time.
+Incorrect medications are often listed in EHRs.
+Unfortunately, there are incorrect medications or inaccurate diagnoses listed in inpatient EHRs all of the time.
 These can affect whether a patient receives the safest type of care or even the right diagnosis.

 Were You Injured Due to an EHR Error?

 While EHRs were designed to make diagnostics and patient care easier, they still fall short as far as protecting patients.
-Patients are injured each day in the United States due to improper records, errors and omissions.
+Patients are injured each day in the United States due to improper records, errors, and omissions.
 If you were injured, contact a CT medical malpractice attorney right away.
-Contact Berkowitz and Hanna LLC today to schedule a no obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.